-Amboseli National Park is a place of superlatives, and a place of contrasts.
+Amboseli National Park, one of Kenya’s best safari parks, is a place of superlatives, and a place of contrasts.
 On your game drives there’ll be new vistas around each bend in the track, from dry, fossil lake bed to verdant swamp.
 And of course, Africa’s highest mountain towers over Amboseli; indeed, the only thing that prevents Mount Kilimanjaro from completely stealing the show is the vast array of wildlife around.

 Most notable is the park’s elephant, as Amboseli is one of the best places in Kenya – if not the world – to see these free-ranging giants at close quarters.
 Viewing elephant against the impressive backdrop of Mount Kilimanjaro is a sight you’ll never forget.
 Certainly, the shots I have of this iconic scene have pride of place in my safari-photo collection.

 Just like the elephant, you can explore Amboseli on foot with your guide on a walking safari.
-Bush breakfasts and bush sundowners let you enjoy the best parts of the day in style – you may be in the wild, but welcome touches of luxury are never far away if you stay at a nearby luxury lodge.
+Bush breakfasts and bush sundowners let you enjoy the best parts of the day in style – you may be in the wild, but welcome touches of luxury are never far away if you stay at one of Kenya’s best safari lodges, nearby.
 Whether it’s a campfire breakfast or a G&T, some things just taste better in Africa!